IRS Myth 10: The IRS Cannot Take Your House If It Is Your Homestead

 While it is true that the IRS cannot one day put a lock on your residence and sell your house, they can take action to do just that.
 If a Revenue Officer is convinced that it is in the best interest of the government, he or she will request the Justice Department file a lawsuit in Federal District Court.

-If the DOJ accepts the case, they will seek to have a Federal Judge order that the personal residence be seized and sold at auction.
-At the same time, they will get a judgment to extend the Statute of Limitations an additional 20 years so that the Government can continue to collect the outstanding debt.
+If the DOJ agrees to take on the case, they will seek a court order from a Federal Judge to authorize the seizure and sale of your personal residence at auction.
+Alongside this, the DOJ will secure a judgment to extend the Statute of Limitations on the debt by an additional 20 years, providing the government with an extended period to collect the owed amount.

 Ⓒ 2024 Steven N. Klitzner.
 All rights reserved. | Privacy Policy | Terms of Service | Website by Vocational Media